 There are also three other outside grassed and gardened areas, called the Birch Circle, the Bayview Glen and the Walnut Grove.
 The Birch Circle is located in an area in front of the Mausoleum.
 Its main feature is its interesting curved stone walls that are divided into four sections which serve as columbaria.
 The Bayview Glen and the Walnut Grove are located in an area behind the mausoleum where the burial compartments are of the niche type.
 They are either in columbaria or are in the ground with markers made of bronze or granite.

 Cremations commenced in 1958 with an installation inside the mausoleum.
 In 1969, a separate building was erected as the crematorium.
 It is attached to the rear of the mausoleum and has a doorway into a lower floor corridor.
 In 1992, a joint venture between the Halton-Peel and Hamilton Branches of the Ontario Genealogical Society transcribed all the memorial markers — a total of 1736 inscriptions. [by Marie Ionson and John Quinsey]

-Transcriptions of this cemetery are available at our meetings, by mail from the Branch, or on-line by credit card from the O.G.S. web site – click here for price/order.
+Transcriptions of this cemetery are available on-line by credit card from the O.G.S. web site – click here for price/order.

-Go to Halton-Peel OGS introductory page Index of Churches Index of Cemeteries
+Go to Halton-Peel OGS introductory page Index of Cemeteries